The question is simple. Where is Lancaster County’s oldest tombstone located? A safe bet would be somewhere near Willow Street or Lampeter.

 She is buried next to her husband, Robert King, who didn’t die until 1763.
 To locate Elizabeth King’s grave, walk through the main gate of the cemetery.
-It will be on your left about ten stones in three rows back.
+It will be on your left, about ten stones in and three rows back.
 The pin on the map below marks the grave’s exact location.

 So I grabbed my camera and made my second 25-minute commute to “old” Chestnut Level Cemetery.

 “Old” Chestnut Level Cemetery 1725